Know the signs

 How to cope when labour begins

-- You can drink fluids and may find isotonic drinks (sports drinks) help keep your energy levels up.
+- drink fluids – you may find sports (isotonic) drinks help keep your energy levels up

-- As the contractions get stronger and more painful, you can try relaxation and breathing exercises – your birth partner can help by doing these with you.
+- try any relaxation and breathing exercises you've learned to deal with contractions as they get stronger and more painful – your birth partner can help by doing these with you

-- Your birth partner can rub your back as it can help relieve pain.
+- have your birth partner rub your back – this can help relieve pain